Surfing-Chef/themes/amadeus-child/readme.txt

 Nov 7, 2016
 :: SCRIPT
-? use background fixed on video for backgroud in header ? the video height should match the screen height (center video and hide overflow )
+? use background fixed on video for background in header ? the video height should match the screen height (center video and hide overflow ) ? check link to google fonts

 :: WP
 - Check tagline punctuation